rsksmart/tokenbridge/docs/DappGuide.md

   <img src="./images/dapp-image4.png" />
 </p>

-The second and third step will show a message pop-up to confirm the transaction, **submit the transaction**.
+The second and third step will show a message pop-up to **confirm the transaction**, and **submit the transaction**.
 The following image gives an example of the confirmation popup.
-This **steps require around 30 seconds each** for the transaction to be mined.
+Each **step requires around 30 seconds each** for the transaction to be mined.

 <p align="center">
   <img src="./images/dapp-image5.png" width="300" />